iassc badge and pmi badge

 Where Big Data is related to collection and processing of Data, Data Science is a multidisciplinary process which involves Mathematic, statistics, programming, analytics, Machine Learning, Artificial Intelligence and deep learning along with other scientific methods to gain information from data.
 The lifecycle of Data Science involves data extraction, maintenance, cleansing, modelling and presenting to businesses.

-For example, In a cab service system Data science is used on multiple levels like for incorporating maps for route, cost of drive, information of drivers, transport areas and customer experiences etc
+For example, In a cab service system Data science is used on multiple levels for incorporating maps for the route, cost of the drive, information about drivers, transport areas customer experiences, etc.

 Skills required in Data Science